PatelKeviin/DataDisca-EDA/README.md

-# DataDisca-EDA
+# Exploratory Data Analysis (EDA)
-Exploratory Data Analysis using Pandas, Plotly and Folium libraries.
+Exploratory Data Analysis on a sales dataset using Pandas, Plotly and Folium libraries.